flucksite/avram_encrypted/README.md

 # AvramEncrypted

 Encrypted columns for [Avram](https://github.com/luckyframework/avram) supporting multiple types and automatic key rotation.
 Store sensitive data encrypted in your database leveraging Lucky's built-in `MessageEncryptor` (AES-256-CBC).
-Values are automatically encrypted before saving and decrypted when reading, so you can use them like regular columns.

 Key rotation is supported out of the box, so old data remains readable while new saves use your current encryption key.